alexrf45/Kali-Custom-Docker/README.md

 ##

 UPDATE 2021-10-15:
- - I made a few small changes to the aliases, updated packages, fixed sudo and defaul password.
+ - I made a few small changes to the aliases, updated packages, fixed sudo and default password.